krasimir/react-in-patterns/book/chapter-4/README.md

 var EnhancedTitle = enhanceComponent(OriginalTitle);
 ```

 Again, the `OriginalTitle` knows that it receives two props and has to render them next to each other.
-Its only concern is the how the data looks like not where it comes from and how.
+Its only concern is how the data looks like not where it comes from and how.

 *[Dan Abramov](https://github.com/gaearon) made a really [good point](https://github.com/krasimir/react-in-patterns/issues/12) that the actual creation of the higher-order component (i.e. calling a function like `enhanceComponent`) should happen at a component definition level.
 Or in other words, it's a bad practice to do it inside another React component because it may be slow and lead to performance issues.*